 It has been a remarkable first quarter in the PhD program.
-VPRL620 – Phenomenology and the Call to Serve embedded spiritual, investigative, and practical methods providing me with opportunities to be an authentic learner.
+VPRL620 – Phenomenology and the Call to Serve embedded spiritual, investigative, and practical methods, providing me with opportunities to be an authentic learner.

-The creative process is the root of my cosmology and I jumped in with head and heart.
-Synthesizing course material by way of free writing, prose, poetry, experiential activities, and art making produced rich, instinctual, and organic results.
+The creative process is the root of my cosmology, and I jumped in with head and heart.
+Synthesizing course material by way of free writing, prose, poetry, experiential activities, and art-making produced rich, instinctual, and organic results.
 Varying perspectives shared in the readings and videos prepared each node in a thoughtful way.
 I have awakened to the truthfulness and viability of visionary practices that will provide sustenance for my emerging vision seed.

 Having only begun to apply skills around research, this course provides a window to further this skill in fruitful ways.
-Core, collaborative concepts, and projects unbridled theoretical contexts, enriching the learning process to open up exciting new realms of discovery.
+Core, collaborative concepts and projects unbridled theoretical contexts, enriching the learning process to open up exciting new realms of discovery.

 Colleen Pendry, MFA

-PhD Candidate, ‘25
+PhD Student ‘25